Targeted Learning for Variable Importance: Methodology

 \section{Methodology}

 Existing literature on quantifying the uncertainty of variable importance is scarce.
 There are two main trends in the uncertainty quantification of IML.

 The first is a de-biasing approach utilizing the influence function, in which a bias correction and confidence intervals are constructed from a one-step method \citep{williamson2023general,wolock2023nonparametric}.
 In \citet{williamson2021nonparametric} and \citet{williamson2023general}, the efficient influence function is leveraged to construct confidence intervals, since the plug-in estimator is shown to be efficient under mild assumptions.
-While \citet{wolock2023nonparametric} applies this concept to debias the results, and then construct the confidence interval -- an approach also seen in \citet{ning2017general,10.1111/ectj.12097}.
+While \citet{wolock2023nonparametric} applies this concept to de-bias the variable importance for survival analysis, and then construct the confidence interval, an approach also seen in \citet{ning2017general,10.1111/ectj.12097}.

-Additionally, \citet{molnar2023relating} and \citet{freiesleben2024scientific} considers a bootstrap-like method.
-The uncertainty quantification is done by refitting models under different portions of data.
-Then, using the models and metrics calculated from the collection of models built, variance can thus be estimated.
-We note that such methodology shares a similar idea as bootstrap variance estimation, such as \citet{diciccio1996bootstrap}.
+Alternatively, \citet{molnar2023relating} and \citet{freiesleben2024scientific} propose a bootstrap-like approach for uncertainty quantification.
+In these methods, models are refitted on different subsets of the data, and the variance is estimated from the ensemble of models and their associated metrics.
+This approach is conceptually similar to the bootstrap variance estimation described by \citet{diciccio1996bootstrap}.
+However, these bootstrap-based methods require significant computational effort.

-In the next section, we'll consider the theoretical reasoning behind the de-biasing approach.
-We first introduce influence function, and then the reasoning behind the methodology.
+In the following subsections, we first review efficient influence function.
+Next, we briefly introduce the theory behind the de-biasing approach.
+We then formally present the proposed methodology within the targeted learning framework.
+Lastly, we present an implementation of the proposed methodology.